Cross-presentation

 Cross-presentation is the ability of certain professional antigen-presenting cells (mostly dendritic cells) to take up, process and present extracellular antigens with MHC class I molecules to CD8 T cells (cytotoxic T cells).
 Cross-priming, the result of this process, describes the stimulation of naive cytotoxic CD8+ T cells into activated cytotoxic CD8+ T cells.
 This process is necessary for immunity against most tumors and against viruses that infect dendritic cells and sabotage their presentation of virus antigens.
 Cross presentation is also required for the induction of cytotoxic immunity by vaccination with protein antigens, for example, tumour vaccination.

 Cross-presentation is of particular importance, because it permits the presentation of exogenous antigens, which are normally presented by MHC II on the surface of dendritic cells, to also be presented through the MHC I pathway.
 The MHC I pathway is normally used to present endogenous antigens that have infected a particular cell.
-However, cross presenting cells are able to utilize the MHC I pathway in order to remain uninfected, while still triggering an adaptive immune response of activated cytotoxic CD8+ T cells against infected peripheral tissue cells.
+However, cross presenting cells are able to utilize the MHC I pathway to present exogenous antigens (ones not from the cell itself) to trigger an adaptive immune response by activating cytotoxic CD8+ T cells recognizing the exogenous antigens on the MHC class I complexes.

 History

-The first evidence of cross-presentation was reported in 1976 by Michael J. Bevan after injection of grafted cells carrying foreign minor histocompatibility (MHC) molecules.
-This resulted in a CD8+ T cell response induced by antigen-presenting cells of the recipient against the foreign MHC cells.
-Because of this, Bevan implied that these antigen presenting cells must have engulfed and cross presented these foreign MHC cells to host cytotoxic CD8+ cells, thus triggering an adaptive immune response against the grafted tissue.
+The first evidence of cross-presentation was reported in 1976 by Michael J. Bevan after injection of grafted cells carrying foreign minor histocompatibility (MiHA) molecules.
+This resulted in a CD8+ T cell response induced by antigen-presenting cells of the recipient against the foreign MiHA cells.
+Because of this, Bevan implied that these antigen presenting cells must have engulfed and cross presented these foreign MiHA cells to host cytotoxic CD8+ cells, thus triggering an adaptive immune response against the grafted tissue.
 This observation was termed "cross-priming".

 Later, there had been much controversy about cross-presentation, which now is believed to have been due to particularities and limitations of some experimental systems used.